foobar-6969/Hikers-Kit_69/README.md

 Circuit diagram is provided in circuit.png

 # NOTE:-
-To replicate this the circuit should be main. dht.h and main.ino should be in the same folder and main.ino should be uploaded in the miceocontroller .
+To replicate this the project dht.h and main.ino should be in the same folder and main.ino should be uploaded in the miceocontroller .